aicarcwallet-arc/hackthone/README.md

-# 🎮 AIC Token Vocabulary Game - Arc Testnet Hackathon
+# 🎮 AI Cognitive Token (AiC) - Arc Testnet Hackathon

 ## 🏆 AI Agents on Arc with USDC Hackathon Submission

-**Play.
-Learn.
+**Learn.
 Earn.
-Swap.
+Spend.
+Save.
 Bridge.**

-An AI-powered vocabulary game where players earn **AIC (AI Cognitive) tokens** with a programmatic 1:1 peg to USDC on Circle's Arc blockchain.
-Earnings can be swapped to USDC and bridged to any chain.
+An AI-powered educational platform where users earn **AiC (AI Cognitive) tokens** with a programmatic 1:1 peg to USDC on Circle's Arc blockchain.
+Complete with virtual card spending and banking integration for true financial freedom.

+### 🤝 Circle Partner Alliance Request

+This project includes **Virtual Visa Card** and **Fintech Banking** features that will be requested from Circle Partner Alliance to complete the fiat-to-crypto ecosystem integration.
+See [CIRCLE_PARTNERSHIP_REQUEST.md](./CIRCLE_PARTNERSHIP_REQUEST.md) for details.

 ---